yinan-c/RSS-GPT/README.md

 You can check out [here](https://yinan.me/rss-gpt-manual-en.html) for a more detailed configuration guide.

-## Hosted RSS Feeds, feel free to subscribe in your favorite RSS reader
+## Example feeds being processed

 These feeds on hosted in the rss/ directory of the repo and on my [GitHub Pages](https://yinan.me/RSS-GPT/rss/).
+Feel free to subscribe in your favorite RSS reader.

 I will consider hosting more feeds in the future.
 Email me or submit an issue if there is any question using the script or any suggestions.